Wild T & The Spirit Band: History, Songs, Tours

 After getting attention stateside, Springer spent time in 90s Chicago collaborating with legends like Buddy Guy before returning to reform the band.

-Wild T & The Spirit have released 8 studio albums to date, including their breakthrough “Love Crazy” (1991) featuring their first hit “Midnight Blues,” the Juno-nominated “Givin’ Blood” (1993) and their Jimi Hendrix cover-influenced 2004 release “True Bliss.”
+Wild T & The Spirit have released 7 studio albums plus a live album to date, including their breakthrough “Love Crazy” (1991) featuring their first hit “Midnight Blues,” the Juno-nominated “Givin’ Blood” (1993), “Strange Modern” (2000), “Fender Bender” (2008), and their Jimi Hendrix cover-influenced 2004 release “True Bliss.”

 Songs like “Freedom Train,” “Loveland,” and “Rain” have become fan favourites over the years.
 Their music has also evolved from mostly Hendrix covers to a blend of originals and unique reinterpretations of classic blues-rock.